 Depending on whether you are traveling domestically or abroad, you may need export paperwork from your embassy.
-It is important that you check ahead of time, particularly if you are transporting ashes overseas.
-Your funeral home or crematory can provide you with paperwork such as an Affidavit of Non-contraband that may be required.
-All of your documentation with the container of cremated remains.
+You must check ahead of time, particularly if you are transporting ashes overseas.
+Your funeral home or crematory can provide you with paperwork, such as an Affidavit of Non-contraband, that may be required.
+Keep all of your documentation with the container of cremated remains.

 The Container or Urn

 If carrying on the crematory remains, they are subject to screening and must pass through the X-ray machine.
 If the X-ray Operator cannot clear the remains, TSA may apply other, non-intrusive means of resolving the alarm.
 Under no circumstances will an officer open the container, even if the passenger requests this be done.
-If the officer cannot determine that the container does not contain a prohibited item, the remains will not be permitted and you could be denied boarding.
+If the officer cannot determine that the container does not contain a prohibited item, the remains will not be permitted, and you could be denied boarding.

 The United States Postal Service (USPS) is the only agency authorized to ship cremated remains in the US.
 FedEx, UPS, and DHL do not ship cremated remains.
-Fortunately, the USPS has well established guidelines for just exactly what you need to do.
-Instructions are available on the USPS website (click here) or you can download their publication #139, How to Pack and Ship Cremated Remains, for detailed information.
+Fortunately, the USPS has well-established guidelines for just exactly what you need to do.
+Instructions are available on the USPS website (click here), or you can download their publication #139, How to Pack and Ship Cremated Remains, for detailed information.

 - Cremated remains (both human and animal) must be shipped by Priority Mail Express® or Priory Mail Express International®.